 Description

-A Measure of Performance (MoE) Requirement («moeRequirement») is a type of Performance Requirement («performanceRequirement») that is satisfied by a MoE property «moe» of a «Block».
+A Measure of Performance (MoE) Requirement («moeRequirement») is a requirement specific to a «moe» property that specifies performance criteria for the element. «moeRequirement» is a type of Performance Requirement («performanceRequirement») that is satisfied by a «moe» property of a «Block».

 In a «refine», the «moeSpecification» is the supplier property, and the client property is a «moeRequirement».
 In a «satisfy», the «moeRequirement» is the supplier property, and the client property is a «moe».